 - To update a W-4 already on file: Update Federal Withholding Elections

 We strongly encourage using the IRS’s Tax Withholding Estimator or consulting with your tax advisor to help determine the best withholding allowances for you and your family.
-You will need your most recent payslip (found by using the Pay worklet in Workday) and a copy of last year’s tax return to use the calculator.
+You will need your most recent payslip (found in Workday via Menu > Pay) and a copy of last year’s tax return to use the calculator.
 Additional information can be found on the IRS’s FAQs on the 2020 Form W-4 page.

 If you have any questions about updating your withholding elections in Workday, please contact us.
 However, the ISC cannot offer tax advice or assist in determining withholding elections.